comet3456998765/YmirAdmin/README.md

 > Unobfuscated

-### Version 1.0.0 -> Version 1.1.1
+### Version 1.0.0 -> Version 1.1.2
 > Improved UI

-> Fixed bugs and tweaked/improved previous commands
+> Currently fixing bugs and tweaking commands to reduce lag

 > Removed/added new commands, some commands removed to integrate them on previous commands